Regression Based Expected Shortfall Backtesting: Theory

-which we test by using a $t$-test based on the asymptotic covariance and based on the bootstrap procedure described above.
-Note that this is equivalent to setting the slope parameter of the bivariate ESR test given in (\ref{eqn::BacktestRegressionEquation}) to one and only estimating and testing the intercept term.
-Consequently, we call this backtest the \textit{intercept ESR backtest}.
-Both, the bivariate and the intercept ESR backtests proposed in this paper are implemented in our R package \texttt{esback} \citep{Bayer2017a}.
+which we test by using a $t$-test based on the estimated asymptotic covariance described in Section \ref{sec:TestImplementation}. \end{enumerate} Note that this testing procedure is equivalent to fixing the slope parameter of the Strict ESR test given in (\ref{eqn:RegSpecStrictES}) to one and only estimating and testing the intercept term.
+Therefore, we call this backtest the \textit{Intercept ESR} backtest.